The use of the SRA’s digital badge as mandated by the SRA is illegal under data protection law, primarily because of a consent issue.

 Not only does Yoshki have to fully disclose the extent of its processing and onward disclosure but our firm has to do the same for both Yoshki's, the SRA's and Google's processing; all of which have to be consented to in advance.

 Therefore the SRA’s mandated method of implementation is in breach of the explicit informed consent requirement, as is Yoshki’s processing because again there is no opportunity to understand and then grant or withhold consent.
 The SRA cannot argue that Yoshki does not collect personal data when in fact that is what it does.
 We note that Yoshki states it does not store IP addresses but that is only part of the processing undertaken.
 That does not legitimise its prior processing.
 The subsequent use made or subsequent retention thereof is irrelevant because the website user has to provide consent prior to the transfer.
+The method of implementation ensures that personal data is transmitted to Yoshki therefore it satisfy the processing requirements of the GDPR.

 Data harvesting by Yoshki